Text Descriptions are Compressive and Invariant Representations for Visual Learning: Related works and motivation

 Similar to what we propose, LaBo \citep{yang2022language} also considers per-class level descriptions in the few-shot setting.
-A key difference is that they perform a per-class level description filtering through submodular optimization, and they use a softmax-ed linear weight $\sigma(\mW)$ to ensemble the selected features.
+A key difference is that they perform a per-class level description filtering through submodular optimization, and they apply softmax to a linear weight $\sigma(\mW)$ to ensemble the selected features.
 On the other hand, we directly select features using sparse logistic regression.
 Our approach immediately gives both the important features and the coefficients and is statistically optimal under certain sparsity assumptions.
 One of the potential drawbacks of LaBo is their visual descriptions are filtered per-class level, which can hinder feature sharing between classes.
-This partly explains why on ImageNet LaBo starts to underperform linear probing when $k>=4$ (see Figure 3. in their paper).
-Since they focus on interpretability, LaBo enforces $\sigma(\mW)$ for a probabilistic interpretation, whereas we focus on robustness and only require $\mW$ to be sparse.
+LaBo uses $\sigma(\mW)$ in order to gain probabilistic interpretations of the features, while our emphasis on robustness only requires $\mW$ to be sparse.